5axes/CustomSupportCylinder/README.md

 * Load a model in Cura and select it

 * Click on the "Custom Supports Cylinder" button on the left toolbar
-* With the 6 buttons in the plugin windows, it's possible to switch the geometry between a cylinder, a tube, a cubic, an abutment , a freeform or a custom support.
+* With the 6 buttons in the plugin windows, it's possible to switch the geometry between a cylinder, a tube, a cubic, an abutment, a freeform or a custom support.
 * Change the value for the support *Size* in numeric input field in the tool panel if necessary
 * Change the value for the support *Angle* in numeric input field in the tool panel if necessary **(Version 1.0.03)**
 * You can limit the size of the tappered support by fixing a Max Size Value if necessary **(Version 2.4.0)**